 Approximately only 45% glass waste gets recycled in India every year.

-Because glass does not decompose, it is important to recycle it.
+Because glass does not decompose, recycling it is crucial for sustainability.
 Glass is almost 100% recyclable and can be recycled endlessly without loss in quality or purity.
+Recycling glass helps conserve raw materials, reduces energy consumption, and minimises landfill waste.
+With proper sorting and processing, glass recycling is key in building a circular economy.
+Embracing glass recycling benefits the environment and supports sustainable manufacturing practices.

 Glass Recycling Process

-With some material related variations, glass recycling process has the following steps:
+With some material-related variations, the glass recycling process has the following steps:

 Step 1 – Collection

-Different types of glass items end up in waste piles and recycle bins after serving their purpose or breaking.
+Different glass items end up in waste piles and recycling bins after serving their purpose or breaking.
+Proper glass disposal at the household and commercial levels plays a vital role in streamlining this collection process.
+Encouraging responsible glass disposal habits helps prevent glass from ending up in landfills and ensures it enters the recycling stream efficiently.
 These are collected using a country-wide network which includes:

 – Rag-Pickers